JeSuisPol/ethos/ethos.md

 - short: `categorical_imperative`
 - long: `I act as if the maxims of my action were to become through my will a universal law of nature.`
 - reference: the [Kantian Categorical Imperative](https://en.wikipedia.org/wiki/Categorical_imperative)

+### Respect to the ten commandaments
+- short: `ten-commandaments`
+- long: `I try to have all my actions in conformation to the ten commandaments`
+- reference: the [Ten commandaments] (https://en.wikipedia.org/wiki/Ten_Commandments)

 ### Acknowledge the Existence of Another Ethos